RichMorin/superfast-batch-importer/readme.md

 Total time taken: 39472 ms
 ````

-There is also a `sample` directory, please run from the main directory `./import.sh -db-directory graph.db -nodes sample/nodes.csv -rels sample/rels.csv`
+There is also a `sample` directory.
+Please run this from the main directory
+`./import.sh -db-directory graph.db -nodes sample/nodes.csv -rels sample/rels.csv`

 ````
 head sample/nodes.csv